Sharon, Lois & Bram: Career

 During the 1980s, the trio starred in The Elephant Show on CBC.
 The series was later aired in reruns on the U.S. cable network Nickelodeon, through 1996.
 Each 30-minute installment featured episode-length storylines, in addition to songs and sketches, featuring the trio alongside a human-sized elephant puppet, and children's entertainer, Eric Nagler.
 Special guests, which included Louis Del Grande, Jayne Eastwood, Andrea Martin, Kate and Anna McGarrigle, Murray McLauchlan, Ann Mortifee, Fred Penner, Jan Rubeš, Sneezy Waters, The Nylons, The Shuffle Demons, and many more, also appeared on each 30-minute episode.
 A second series, titled Skinnamarink TV, featured a different format and two new puppet characters.
 The series ran for 52 episodes on the CBC in Canada and The Learning Channel in the United States from 1997 to 1999.

 In 1995, the trio was asked by a collective of Western Canada planetariums to produce a "Laser Sharon, Lois & Bram" multi-media presentation, so that children could be introduced at an early age to the Solar System, by way of education through entertainment.
 Make A Wish with Sharon, Lois & Bram premiered in June 1995 for extended runs in Vancouver's H. R. MacMillan Space Centre and Toronto's McLaughlin Planetarium.
 Also, in 1995, the traditional song, "Old John Braddelum", from their album, One Elephant, Deux Éléphants (1978), appeared in the feature-film Billy Madison, starring Adam Sandler.

 In 1996, Sharon, Lois & Bram were appointed as spokespersons for UNICEF Canada's 50th Anniversary Year Celebration.

 In 2000, following her husband's death, Lilienstein retired from touring with the group, which from that point on often performed as Sharon, Bram & Friends, with "friends" referring to life-size animal puppets.
 Lilienstein continued to play benefit shows and record with the group.
 The duo continued to tour and are currently represented by Jeff Andrusyk at JMA Talent.

 In 2005, Bram announced that he had been found to have a benign tumor which was causing deafness in one ear.
 He underwent an experimental procedure to prevent further hearing loss.

-On May 4, 2008, Sharon, Lois & Bram reunited on stage at the Toronto Jewish Film Festival, for a rare performance featuring all three singers and a viewing of 25 Years of Skinnamarink.
+On May 4, 2008, Sharon, Lois & Bram reunited onstage at the Toronto Jewish Film Festival, for a rare performance featuring all three singers and a viewing of 25 Years of Skinnamarink.

 On May 10, 2014, the "Sharon, Lois & Bram Playground" was dedicated at June Rowlands Park in midtown Toronto.
 The playground naming was originally proposed by Toronto Councillor Josh Matlow.
 The ceremony was attended by roughly 2,000 people and included a welcome by Matlow, followed by several musical numbers by Sharon, Lois & Bram and short words of congratulations from various key individuals throughout the trio's career.
 The ceremony concluded with the unveiling of an elephant-shaped park sign.